Health Compass is a next-generation Employee Benefits Consulting, Insurance, and Management firm.

 Here’s the good news: the solutions needed unlock that $1 Trillion dollars in trapped capital are widely available — it’s really a matter of scaling them.

-Since most American’s receive healthcare benefits through their Employer, we choose to scale solutions by building and optimizing high-performance health plans for Businesses.
+Since most American’s receive healthcare benefits through their Employer, we choose to scale solutions by building, optimizing, and managing high-performance health plans for Businesses.

 We work with Employers across the Country who reject the complacency and dogma of the status quo and seek higher quality healthcare at a better price for Employees.